 Renewable scholarships to underrepresented minority students who want to enter the fields of chemistry or chemistry-related fields.

 Provides scholarships to African-American students who live in a Congressional Black Caucus district and are currently enrolled or planning to enroll in undergraduate or graduate programs in the fields of medicine, engineering, technology, nutrition, or other health-related fields.
+Up to 46 recipients will receive a $2,000 award.

 The mission of CHCI Scholarship Program is to provide critical financial assistance that will increase graduation rates among Latino students in post-secondary education.